About KIPP Bay Area Public Schools

 Our student community consists of over 6,000 elementary, middle, and high school students in East Palo Alto, Oakland, San Francisco, San Lorenzo, San Jose, and Redwood City.
 79% qualify for free or reduced price lunch, 23% are English language learners, and 10% have special needs.
 We strive to cultivate a representative team of teachers and leaders that reflect our students’ diversity.

-Our schools are looking for talented and committed educators to serve as Elementary Teachers for our elementary, middle, and high school classrooms.
-Elementary Teachers will aid in the establishment of curriculum and culture as they develop a world-class education program from vision to execution.
+Our schools are looking for talented and committed educators to serve as Science Teachers for our elementary, middle, and high school classrooms.
+Science Teachers will aid in the establishment of curriculum and culture as they develop a world-class education program from vision to execution.

 ● Hold a valid teaching credential or be in the process of securing one (please click here to learn more)